VasqCo/anotherbanger/benryandkrimpst.markdown

 ---

 Now, is any of this exposition actually in the game?
 No, it's not.
 Luke was too lazy.
 Every bad thing that's ever happened to me was Luke's fault.
 But fear not!
 Because it's right here!
-On this website that looks like a sheet of paper.
+On this website that looks like a <span style="background-color: white; color: white; padding: 2px 20px;">REDACTED</span>.

 If anything about this game intrigues or tickles your brain-nerves then click right [here](https://another-banger.itch.io/benry-y-krimpst) to play!